byrd-laif/soilMakers/soulFood/followTheFood.md

 ![Nam Khan River](./soilToSoulFoodImages/bambooBridgeNamKhan01.jpg)

-***To reveal a path toward healing the rift that grows between Wo-Man and nature.***
+#### *To reveal a path toward healing the rift that grows between Wo-Man and nature.*

-Bring the physical body back into conversation with all that is green and growing.
-A universe that never stopped speaking to Wo-Man, even when they forgot how to listen.
+Bring the *physical body* back into conversation with all that is green and growing.
+A universe that never stopped speaking to *Earth Wo-Man,* even when they forgot how to listen.

 To Be Continued ...